 On May 4, 2021, we entered into the Loan Agreement with Oxford Finance, in its capacity as lender, or the Lender, and in its capacity as collateral agent, or Agent, pursuant to which a term loan of up to an aggregate principal amount of \$125.0 million became available to us, consisting of a tranche A term loan that was disbursed on the closing date of the Loan Agreement in the aggregate principal amount of \$80.0 million and additional tranches that are no longer available to us.
-The term loans bear interest at a floating rate equal to the greater of 30-day LIBOR and 0.11%, plus 7.89%.
+Through June 30, 2023, the term loans bore interest at a floating rate equal to the greater of 30-day LIBOR and 0.11%, plus 7.89%.
+Effective July 1, 2023, the term loans bear interest at a floating rate equal to the greater of (a) 8.00% and (b) the sum of (i) the 1-Month CME Term Secured Overnight Financing Rate, or SOFR, (ii) 0.10% and (iii) 7.89%.
 Certain of the customary negative covenants limit our and certain of our subsidiaries' ability, among other things, to incur future debt, grant liens, make investments, make acquisitions, distribute dividends, make certain restricted payments and sell assets, subject in each case to certain exceptions.
-In connection with our entry into the Asset Purchase

-Agreement, on May 21, 2022, we entered into an amendment to the Loan Agreement, or the Second Loan Amendment, pursuant to which the Lender and Agent consented to the entry by us into the Asset Purchase Agreement and the sale of the Commercial Business to Alcon and agreed to release its liens on the Commercial Business in consideration for the payment by us at the closing of the Alcon Transaction of an aggregate amount of \$40.0 million, or the Second Amendment Prepayment, to the Lender and Agent.
+In connection with our entry into the Asset Purchase Agreement, on May 21, 2022, we entered into an amendment to the Loan Agreement, or the Second Loan Amendment, pursuant to which the Lender and Agent consented to the entry by us into the Asset Purchase Agreement and the sale of the Commercial Business to Alcon and agreed to release its liens on the Commercial Business in consideration for the payment by us at the closing of the Alcon Transaction of an aggregate amount of \$40.0 million, or the Second Amendment Prepayment, to the Lender and Agent.
 The Second Amendment Prepayment, which represented a partial prepayment of principal in the amount of \$36.7 million of the \$80.0 million principal amount outstanding under the term loan advanced by the Lender under the Loan Agreement, plus a prepayment fee of \$0.7 million and a final payment fee of \$2.6 million, was paid on July 8, 2022 in connection with the closing of the Alcon Transaction.